 - Join the ranks of Peace Corps Volunteer 3,100 alumni

 - How the UW became #1 for Peace Corps volunteers (June 2015)

 Did you know?

 - Peace Corps pays for all volunteer expenses including travel to and from your country of service, housing, a stipend for food and incidentals, and comprehensive medical care.
-Each Volunteer also accrues a readjustment allowance during each month of service and currently a total of $9,450 accrues is awarded to each Volunteer upon completion of their service.
+Each Volunteer also accrues a readjustment allowance during each month of service and currently $10,000 is awarded to each Volunteer upon completion of their service.

 - For the first time in the history of the Peace Corps, applicants can now choose where they serve and what project they will be serving in.
 Browse specific Volunteer Openings here, or apply to serve where you are needed most.